silandkyan/eniac_brazil_expansion/README.md

 - Among Eniac’s efforts to have happy customers, fast deliveries are key.
 The delivery fees resulting from Magist’s deal with the public Post Office might be cheap, but at what cost?
 Are deliveries fast enough?

 Magist has allowed Eniac to access a snapshot of their database.
 The goal is to explore the database and find out if Magist is a viable partner for entering the Brazilian market.

+## File inventory
+This repository contains the following files:

+- Readme.md: Gives context on the purpose of the repository
+- data_exploration.sql: MySQL script that contains queries for a first exploration of the database.
+- business_decision.sql: MySQL script that contains queries regarding Magists ability to serve as a reliable service provider for distributing Eniac's products in Brazil.
+Includes a short description of the main findings.